 “It’s the way of the wolf to protect it’s pack.”
 Zero said to Syferr.

 “I guess so.”
-Syferr said with a grin on his face.
+Syferr grinned.

 “Alright, we should all probably rest up.
 Tomorrow we head to Bell Town so we can scout the area and get a feel of things.
 We have a long day ahead of us.”
-Ijneg said as he laid down upon his mat.
+Ijneg said as he sat down upon his mat.
 He took his short sword off of his back and held it in his hand.
 He left the rest of his gear on and laid upon his back.
 He then closed his eyes.

 “Yeah, good point.”
 Zero agreed with him.
 He took off his Elemental Coat and his glasses then placed them next to his mat.
 He laid down upon it and stretched his arms out.
 “Good night, everyone.”